 virtual clinical trials with remote sampling are trending

-by Neoteryx on Aug 31, 2020 9:00:00 AM
+by Neoteryx Microsampling on Aug 31, 2020 9:00:00 AM

 Virtual clinical trials provide important information about new medications, treatment outcomes, safety, disease trends, healthcare costs, and patterns of care.
-The human trial phase of clinical research is critical because it determines the efficacy and effects of medical interventions.
+Also referred to as decentralized clinical trials, the human trial phase of clinical research is critical because it determines the efficacy and effects of medical interventions.

-COVID-19 Has Stalled Many Clinical Trials
+COVID-19 Stalled Many Clinical Trials

-When governments and healthcare officials ordered people to stay at home on “lockdown” to stop the spread of the virus, several clinical trials stalled.
+When governments and healthcare officials ordered people to stay at home on “lockdown” to stop the spread of the SARS-CoV-2 virus, several clinical trials stalled.
 Others had to be cancelled or postponed.
 Participants could no longer visit trial sites for routine blood draws and follow-up appointments for fear of contracting COVID-19 illness.

 Old & New Challenges in Recruiting Clinical Trial Participants